Today, you’re going to learn how to stop love addiction patterns and start loving yourself.

 If you decide that the relationship is safe and that you can heal yourself while being in the relationship, try the following suggestions:

-1. Make commitment to positive change.
+1. Make a commitment to positive change.
 Attend a support group and read self-help books.

 2. Start living in line with your values, and asserting your needs and desires.